Merkoba/Hue/configuration.md

 "video_poster"
 >Image to show to video element when there's no video image loaded.

-"topic_separator"
->Separator used between topic sections.
-Used when using /topicadd, which adds a new piece of topic at the end of the current topic.
-Also used when calculating the removal of these topic sections.

 "title_separator"
 >Separator used to separate the room name and the topic in the browser tab's title.